 - Zhang SJ, Qian HN, Zhao Y, et al; Relationship between age and prostate size.
 Asian J Androl.
 2013 Jan 15(1):116-20. doi: 10.1038/aja.2012.127.
 Epub 2012 Dec 10.

 - Simoneau AR, Gerner EW, Nagle R, et al; The effect of difluoromethylornithine on decreasing prostate size and polyamines in men: results of a year-long phase IIb randomized placebo-controlled chemoprevention trial.
 Cancer Epidemiol Biomarkers Prev.
 2008 Feb 17(2):292-9.

 - International Prostate Symptom Score; Urological Sciences Research Foundation

-- Advice to patients requesting PSA measurements, frequently-asked questions; British Association of Urological Surgeons, March 2015
+- PSA measurements, frequently-asked questions; British Association of Urological Surgeons, March 2016

 - Lower urinary tract symptoms in men: assessment and management; NICE Guidelines (June 2015)

 - Suspected cancer: recognition and referral; NICE Clinical Guideline (2015)